mwanakijiji/dewarp/docs/dewarp_soln.rst

 Requirements
 **********

-A FITS frame of sources with patterned, known locations (like a pinhole grid in Fig. :numref:`pinhole_ex`).
+A FITS frame of sources (which can be centroided like PSFs) with patterned, known locations.
+This could be a pinhole grid, like this:

 .. _pinhole_ex: